 Statewide Family Engagement Centers

-Nebraska’s Statewide Family Engagement Center‘s mission is to improve academic achievement for disadvantaged students; empower parents of disadvantaged students with information and tools to make good choices for their child’s education; and increase the capacity of SEA, LEAs, and community-based organizations to provide high-quality family literacy and family engagement services.
+The Nebraska SFEC, led by the National Center for Families Learning (NCFL), works to improve academic achievement for disadvantaged students; empower parents of disadvantaged students with information and tools to make good choices for their child’s education; and increase the capacity of SEA, LEAs, and community-based organizations to provide high-quality family literacy and family engagement services.

 The Ohio Statewide Family Engagement Center at The Ohio State University is a leader in the field of family, school, and community engagement.
 They are located at the Center on Education and Training for Employment within the College of Education and Human Ecology.
 Their goal is to bring research to action by providing schools and families with the tools they need to work together so all children have success in learning and life.